nickcruzzz/Django-Site/README.md

 # Django-Site
-Website using the Django framework.
+Website using the Django/Python framework.